Bozeman, MT/Yellowstone National Park

-National Park Service resource managers and educators will be joining the class, and provide a multi-disciplinary perspective.
-The course will spend 2 days in Yellowstone (July 22-23), and three days on the MSU campus (July 24-26).
-Participants will camp in the National Park campground at Bridge Bay, and should anticipate a 3.5-4 mile hike as well as some shorter treks, when in Yellowstone.
-Camping equipment can be rented inexpensively thorough the MSU ASMU recreation center.
+MSU educators, National Park Service resource managers, and other agency professionals will be joining the class to provide a multi-disciplinary perspective.
+The course will take place in Yellowstone National Park and on the MSU campus.
+Participants will camp in Yellowstone National Park July 21 and 22.
+Camping equipment can be rented inexpensively thorough REI in Bozeman.
+Participants should expect 1 or 2 short treks (4 miles or less) and be prepared to be outdoors in any type of weather.
 Breakfast and lunch will be provided; dinner in Yellowstone is the responsibility of each participant.

 A class schedule and an equipment list will be posted.
 A course packet will be available prior to the course.

 Class Lecture: ABB 238.
 M 9:00 am- 5:30pm, T 8:30 – 10:30am , F 1:00 – 5:00pm

 Instructor(s)Stephanie McGinnis, MS. Stephanie’s professional interests as an aquatic ecologist are focused on the conservation and restoration of freshwater ecosystems.
 Stephanie received a B.A. in both Biology and Environmental Studies from the University of Colorado in Boulder, Colorado and her M.S. in Biological Sciences from Montana State University.
 She is the Education and Outreach Coordinator for Montana Watercourse and the Assistant Director of the Montana Water Center.